o3RocketCommunications/o3rocketcommunications.github.io/_posts/2014-10-28-twitter-tweetsmarter.md

 Gimp almost every day.
 Gimp is similar to Photoshop.
 I started to use Gimp regularly as part of my hobby to build mobile games.
 I also started to use corporate font packs and color palettes.
 Fortunately, my hobby with mobile development also gives me some comfort with fonts and rgb colors.

+Currently, the profile of Twitter marketer is a person, usually young, that is strong is text.
+This makes it a natural transition for PR people to take up social media marketing, Twitter often being the easiest.
+However, with the effectiveness of pictures and short videos over text, the skillset now requires more visual and graphic skills.

 [1]: http://www.o3rocket.com/2014/08/15/b2b-versus-b2c-social-media.html